Lazy eye in adults is a condition that actually occurred in childhood as a result of visual deprivation to one or both of the eyes.

 Lazy eye (or Amblyopia) is the most common childhood disorder of vision.

 For many years it was widely believed that treatment for lazy eye in adults is not effective.
-It was thought that successful amblyopia treatment for adults can be reached only during the “critical age” which is up to age 9.
+It was thought that successful amblyopia treatment for adults could be reached only during the “critical age” which is up to age 9.

 Recent studies demonstrate that brain plasticity can be restored or enhanced later in life, not only during childhood, thus paving the way for effective treatment of amblyopia in adults as well as in children.